maoo/maoo.github.com/_posts/2013-12-09-alfresco-4-ecm-implementation.md

 * If you're a devops team who's dealing with an Alfresco project but never heard of it 'til now

 ### 1. Introduction to Alfresco
-Probably the chapter I've enjoyed most; it introduces the direction Alfresco is taking in the evolution of ECM Open solutions: the Hybrid story, the key role of Open Standards, modern challenges of Business Automation and all other Alfresco "components" that map the wide landscape of the "Enterprise Collaboration" use cases.
-This overwiew contains key concepts about the "smart & simple" approach to ECM that Alfresco is proposing; any "Product Owner" investing on Alfresco should have this knowledge extremely clear.
+Probably the chapter I've enjoyed most; it introduces the direction Alfresco is taking in the evolution of ECM Open solutions: the Hybrid story, the key role of Open Standards, modern challenges of Business Automation and all other Alfresco components that map the wide landscape of the _Enterprise Collaboration_ use cases.
+This overwiew contains key concepts about the _*smart & simple*_ approach to ECM that Alfresco is proposing; any _Product Owner_ investing on Alfresco should have these concepts concepts clear.

 ### 2. Installing Alfresco
 This chapter goes through the Alfresco installation process using the Alfresco installer (one, amongst many, strategy to install Alfresco); it lists and describes the most important third-party libraries used by Alfresco and how to install/configure them.